dzhang314/my-markdown-docs/notes/linalg.md

 Adopting this convention also provides another benefit: namely, we no longer need to distinguish between the operations of scalar addition $+_F: F \times F \to F$ and vector addition $+_V: V \times V \to V$.
 Instead, we proceed with the implicit understanding that whenever the $+$ sign occurs between two scalars, as in $a + b$, it refers to scalar addition.
 Likewise, whenever it occurs between two vectors, as in $\vv + \vw$, it refers to vector addition.

 The same goes for the two multiplication operations $\cdot_F: F \times F \to F$ and $\cdot_V: F \times V \to V$.
 Moving forward, these operations will be denoted by juxtaposition, as in $ab$ and $a\vv$.
-The requirement of multiplicative compatibility allows us to write $ab\vv$ without ambiguity, and the identity property allows us to freely insert and omit factors of $1$.
+The requirement of multiplicative compatibility allows us to write $ab\vv$ without ambiguity, and the identity property allows us to freely insert and remove factors of $1$.

 As with groups, rings, and fields, it is common to denote a vector space $\alg{V; \vo_V, -_V, +_V, \cdot_V}$ simply by the name of its underlying set $V$.
 Thus, we will often say "let $V$ be a vector space over a field $F$."